 These tiers work out at $12 and $18 when paid annually.

 The only negative aspect is that you must pay for the Business level to get site analytics.
 Maybe they assume you’ll depend solely on your hosting provider for analytics if you only have one podcast.
-But, if you use the blog, it’s good to know how many people engage with it.

 Yes, Podcastpage is a little more expensive than Podpage.
 But, it also has more features, even at the least expensive tier.